rcaelers/workrave-website/content/en/docs/menus/_index.md

 #### Statistics

-Opens a new window that shows some [statistics](../windows/statistics) of your daily computer usage.
+Opens a new window that shows [statistics](../windows/statistics) of your daily computer usage.

 #### Mode